 Moving from Louisville, Kentucky to Waco, Texas, Way and Amy Rutherford are excited to continue reaching students for Christ through Reformed University Fellowship.
 A native of Meridian, Mississippi, Way graduated from the University of Mississippi in 2000.
 After working with senior high students for seven years and graduating from Reformed Theological Seminary in Jackson, Way and his wife Amy moved to Kentucky to begin RUF at the University of Louisville.
 In 2014 they moved to Waco to become the RUF campus minister at Baylor.
 Way and Amy are proud parents of two boys and a girl: Miles, Davis and Lucy.

 John Trapp grew up in Tuscumbia, Alabama and attended Vanderbuilt University.
 After graduating in 2007, John married Chrissy, his college sweetheart, an Austin native, who had also worked as an RUF intern at NC State.
-John and Chrissy moved to Houston, Texas where John served as youth pastor at Christ the King Presbyterian Church for six years, before moving to Austin to work minister to students through RUF.
-The Trapps have three young children: Owen, Lucy and Georgia.
+John and Chrissy moved to Houston, Texas where John served as youth pastor at Christ the King Presbyterian Church for six years, before moving to Austin to minister to students through RUF.
+The Trapps have five children: Owen, Lucy, Georgia, Betsy and Hank.

 Founded in 1956, the Francis Schaeffer Institute (FSI) seeks to address issues of faith and contemporary culture through honest dialogue and appreciation of the visual arts, music and literature.
 Named after Francis A. Schaeffer — pastor, author, theologian, philosopher and founder of the original L'Abri community in Switzerland — FSI engages believers and unbelievers, sharing the hope and beauty of Christ and the Gospel.

 David and Eowyn knew as teenagers that they wanted to serve Christ in missions.
 David, one of five children of a PCA church planter, grew up in Louisiana and Tennessee and majored in political science and modern foreign languages at King College.
 Eowyn is the daughter of MTW missionaries who served in France.
+She came to faith at a young age and sensed a call to missions in her late teens.
 While majoring in German at Wellesley College, she spent two years in Germany.
 David and Eowyn met as students at Westminster Theological Seminary in California.
-David and Eowyn have been part of Mission to the World’s (MTW) Team Berlin since 2000.
-Their focus is on beginning a church planting movement aimed at reaching and discipling Berliners.
-David is also involved in training future national church leaders through the Martin Bucer Seminary, as well as overseeing MTW’s church planting works in Germany and England.
-Eowyn mentors and disciples women, is part of Member Care for MTW and gets involved in the local church plants as much as possible.
+They joined MTW's church-planting movement in eastern Berlin in 2001.
+David now serves as the International Director for Europe, overseeing MTW’s vision, values, and personnel in Europe.
+Eowyn assists David in his role and supports church-planting through evangelism, teaching, and outreach to refugees.
 The Stoddards have five children: Jesse, Liam, Alethea, Emma and Ethan.

-Both natives of Kentucky, Andy and Missy met through their campus ministry at Murray State University.
-They married in 2005 and moved to St. Louis to work with The Chapel, a music and arts venue operated by Memorial Presbyterian Church.
+Natives of Kentucky, Andy and Missy met through their campus ministry at Murray State University.
+They married in2005and moved to St. Louis to work with The Chapel, a music and arts venue operated by Memorial Presbyterian Church.
 While in St. Louis, Andy used his gifts as a musician to support Memorial’s outreach to the creative classes, while Missy was salt and light in public middle schools.
-Andy and Missy felt God’s call to Australia while working with Youth With A Mission in Brisbane, Australia.
-The MTW Perth church planting team believes artists and musicians are culture-makers, and Andy and Missy are excited to use their own experiences in these areas to support the team by building relationships with artists, street people and many others through music and mercy ministry.
-July of 2016 saw the Shadburnes on the ground in Perth at last, and awaiting the arrival of their first child.
+In 2016 the Shadburnes arrived in Perth, Australia, joining the MTW Perth church planting team.
+The Perth team believes artists and musicians are culture-makers, and Andy and Missy are using their own experiences in these areas to support the team by building relationships with artists, street people and many others through music and mercy ministry.
+In March of 2017 Andy and Missy welcomed Scarlett Merita into the world.

 For fifty years the Arab Baptist Theological Seminary (ABTS) has equipped leaders and church planters throughout the Arab world.
 ABTS is strategically located in Lebanon, the only country in all the Arab world where believers from other religious backgrounds may legally enroll to pursue Christian theological education.
 With a recently redesigned curriculum, ABTS emphasizes personal formation and growth alongside theological training.
 Elie Haddad, president of ABTS since 2008, speaks highly of ABTS students, knowing that they are willing to sacrifice much for their training and even more for their faith: “They are not looking for an easy way out.”
 Dr. Haddad writes, “Our ultimate vision is to see God glorified, people reconciled, and communities restored through the Church in the Arab world.”